2024 Portuguese legislative election: Aftermath

-Following the release of the results, Luis Montenegro claimed victory on behalf of AD early on 11 March, while Pedro Nuno Santos conceded defeat on behalf of his party.
-Santos discounted the prospect of forming a left-leaning coalition.
+Following the release of the results, Luis Montenegro claimed victory on behalf of AD early on 11 March, while Pedro Nuno Santos conceded defeat and said that the PS would now lead the opposition, and discounted the prospect of forming a left-leaning coalition.
 Minister of Finance Fernando Medina, who had been considered as a possible replacement as leader of PS, said that the defeat was due to the entire party and not Santos' leadership.
 Chega's André Ventura said that the results showed that the "two-party system in Portugal is finished."
 His party was congratulated by representatives of European right-wing populist parties for its performance.
 Montenegro reiterated that he would not come to a political agreement with Chega.
-President Marcelo Rebelo de Sousa, who was a member of PSD prior to his election, met with political parties between 14 March and 20 March, told Expresso on 8 March that he would do what he could to prevent Chega from gaining power.
-His remarks attracted criticism because the country's president is mandated to remain neutral.
+President Marcelo Rebelo de Sousa, who was a member of PSD prior to his election, met with political parties between 14 March and 20 March.

 Liberal Initiative leader Rui Rocha said that it was the responsibility of other parties to lead the formation of a government, but that his party would contribute as long as any proposals excluded Chega.
 CDU leader Paulo Raimundo blamed what he saw as misgovernance by the PS for the right-wing gains in the election, while PAN spokesperson Inês Sousa Real blamed President Marcelo Rebelo de Sousa in part for Chega's advances.
 Mariana Mortágua of the Left Bloc said that her party would either be a part of any left-leaning coalition or oppose any right-leaning government, and LIVRE leader Rui Tavares expressed satisfaction that his party grew to four seats and could form a parliamentary group for the first time.

 Luís Montenegro delivering his swearing in speech at Palace of Ajuda on 2 April 2024 in Lisbon.

 Pedro Nuno Santos said in his concession speech that the PS would not vote in favour of a motion of rejection of the AD government, although he also said that "AD should not count on the support of PS to govern", implying that his party would vote against the AD government's State Budgets.
 André Ventura said that Chega would vote against the State Budgets unless AD negotiated with the party.

 On 21 March, Luis Montenegro was formally asked by President Rebelo de Sousa to form a minority government following the latter's consultations with party leaders.
 The final, certified election results were published in the Portuguese official journal, Diário da República, on 23 March 2024.
 The new government was then presented and approved by President Rebelo de Sousa on 28 March and took office on 2 April.